Compressed tea: Production

 To produce a tea brick, ground or whole tea is first steamed, then placed into one of a number of types of press and compressed into a solid form.
 Such presses may leave an intended imprint on the tea, such as an artistic design or simply the pattern of the cloth with which the tea was pressed.
 Many powdered tea bricks are moistened with rice water in pressing to assure that the tea powder sticks together.
 The pressed blocks of tea are then left to dry in storage until a suitable degree of moisture has evaporated.

-Although the Chinese regard it as an inferior product, [tea bricks are] greatly esteemed by the Tibetans for [their] powerful flavor, which harmonizes particularly well with that of the rancid yak's butter which they mix with their tea.
-Brick tea comprises not only what we call tea leaves, but also the coarser leaves and some of the twigs of the shrub, as well as the leaves and fruit of other plants and trees (the alder, for instance).
-This amalgam is steamed, weighed, and compressed into hard bricks, which are packed up in coarse matting in subunits of four.
-These rectangular parcels weigh between twenty-two and twenty-six pounds—the quality of the tea makes a slight difference to the weight—and are carried to Kangting by coolies.

-The brick tea is packaged [in Kangting] either in the courtyard or in the street outside, and it is quite a complicated process.
-When the coolies bring it in from Ya'an, it has to be repacked before being consigned upcountry, for in a coolie's load the standard subunit is four bricks lashed together, and these would be the wrong shape for animal transport.
-So they are first cut in two, then put together in lots of three, leaving what they call a gam, which is half a yak's load.
-Tea which is going to be consumed reasonably soon is done up in a loose case of matting, but the gams, which are bound for remote destinations, perhaps even for Lhasa, are sewn up in yakhides.

 Consumption

 Due to their density and toughness tea bricks were consumed after they were broken into small pieces and boiled.
-Traditionally in Tang Dynasty, they were consumed after having been ground to a fine powder.
-The legacy of using tea bricks in powdered form can be seen through modern Japanese tea powders as well as the pulverized tea leaves used in the lei cha (擂茶) eaten by the Hakka people and some people in Hunan province.
+Traditionally, in the Tang Dynasty, they were consumed being ground to a fine powder.
+The legacy of using tea bricks in powdered form can be seen in modern Japanese matcha tea powders as well as the pulverized tea leaves used in the lei cha (擂茶) eaten by the Hakka people and some people in Hunan province.